murphytarra/PeerLens/README.md

-# 🧠 Scientific Review MCP Platform
+# PeerLens

-A Modular Computation Platform (MCP) designed to help scientists **write, refine, and rehearse the peer-review process** before formal submission.
+Peerlens is a MCP designed to help scientists **write, refine, and rehearse the peer-review process** before formal submission.
 Built to mimic and accelerate academic review workflows using intelligent agents.

 ---